bio-phys/trimem/doc/index.rst

 is included as a submodule that is pulled in upon ``git clone`` via the ``--recurse-submodules`` flag, see :ref:`installation`.

-For the efficient exploitation of shared-memory parallelism, trimem makes use of the `OpenMP <https://www.openmp.org/>`_ application programming model (``>= v4.5``) and modern ``C++``.
+For the efficient utilization of shared-memory parallelism, trimem makes use of the `OpenMP <https://www.openmp.org/>`_ application programming model (``>= v4.5``) and modern ``C++``.
 It thus requires relatively up-to-date compilers (supporting at least ``C++17``).